Sazid052/Portfolio/README.md

 # Sazid Bin Sabbir's Portfolio

 Welcome to my portfolio repository!
-This space features my projects, primarily focused on environmental modeling and analysis using remote sensing data and geospatial techniques.
+This space features my projects, primarily focused on environmental analysis using remote sensing data and geospatial techniques.
 Each project showcases a unique application of satellite-based data processing for climate and environmental studies.

 ## Projects